About

 I wrote two books: Up Against the Law: Radical Lawyers and Social Movements, 1960s–1970s (UNC Press, 2022) investigates the engagement of militant attorneys and their extraordinary impact on social struggles in America; The Movement of 1977 in Italy (Carocci, 2015) surveys the most radical, creative, and violent leftist mobilization of postwar Italy.
 My publications also include several articles and essays on various aspects of contentious politics between the 1960s and the 1980s.

-Prior to joining Columbia, I have been Post-doctoral fellow at the Center for the United States and the Cold War, New York University; Research fellow at the Catholic University of Milan, Italy; and Post-doctoral fellow at Yale University’s Program on Order, Conflict, and Violence.
+Prior to joining The City College of New York, I have been lecturer at Columbia University, Post-doctoral fellow at the Center for the United States and the Cold War, New York University; Research fellow at the Catholic University of Milan, Italy; and Post-doctoral fellow at Yale University’s Program on Order, Conflict, and Violence.
 I earned a Ph.D. in History at Sciences Po, Paris.